Holden keeps thinking about the collection basket as he heads off to meet Sally for their date.

 Holden heads over to the Mall (as in an outside area without cars, not as in an indoor shopping mall) hoping to run into Phoebe in the park.

-He runs into a little kid about his sister's age and asks her if she knows Phoebe Caulfield.
+Instead, he runs into a little kid about his sister's age and asks her if she knows Phoebe Caulfield.

 Certain things, he muses, ought to be able to stay just as they are, without having to change.